 ROCKFORD – Fred VanVleet will be on basketball’s biggest stage Thursday night after helping the Toronto Raptors advance to the NBA Finals.

-The Raptors advanced by winning fours straight against the Milwaukee Bucks to capture the NBA Eastern Conference 4-2.
+The Raptors moved on by winning fours straight against the Milwaukee Bucks to capture the NBA Eastern Conference 4-2.

 Saturday in Toronto, VanVleet played 34 minutes and chipped in 14 points off the bench, going 4-5 from three-point land, helping to send Milwaukee home for the summer by score of 100-94.

-“We were a little antsy at first,” VanVleet said.
+“We were a little antsy at first,” VanVleet told reporters after the game.
 “But then I think we worked ourselves into the game, went on cruise control for a little bit then took it up another notch.”

 The Bucks controlled the pace early, jumping out to a 31-18 lead in first quarter and led by 15 in the third.
-But it was Toronto in the fourth as the Raptors outscored the Bucks 29-18 to punch their ticket to the final series.
+But it was all Raptors in the fourth, as they outscored the Bucks 29-18.

 Coming from behind seems to be part and parcel for Toronto’s postseason.
-Each of its three series was littered with struggles followed by offensive surges that kept them going through the bracket.
-It’s also been clear the Raptors are a better team when VanVleet is on the floor.
+Each of its three series was littered with struggles followed by offensive surges that kept them moving through the tournament bracket.
+It’s also been clear that Raptors are a better team when VanVleet is in the game.

 Toronto’s Kawhi Leonard scored 35 points, seven rebounds and nine assists in Game 5.
 In plus/minus, though, Leonard was just +3.
 VanVleet, who played 37 minutes, led everyone with a +28.

-“It’s turned around for me a little bit these last two games,” VanVleet told reporters after the game.
+“It’s turned around for me a little bit these last two games,” VanVleet said.
 “It feels like I am getting more open looks.
 And as you make them, your teammates start to look for you more and more and the game just kind of opens up all at once.
 And being tied up 2-2 and having an opportunity to come in here to try to steal one was on our minds.”

 Since 2000, when the NBA began tracking plus/minus, VanVleet, is the only player to shoot better than 80 percent on three-pointers and have a +25 or greater plus/minus in back-to-back playoff games.